ucscXena/ucsc-xena-client/docs/details.md

 Similarly, rxjs allows writing expressions over observable streams.
 If the stream is not behaving as expected, adding console logs by hand is error-prone and complicated.
-There is a ```spy``` helper operator in rx.ext.js which logs all events on the stream: error, next, and complete.
+There is a ```spy``` helper operator in rx.ext.js which logs all events on the stream: error, next, complete, and dispose.

 Given an rx expression like the following,